November 2024

 American Film Institute Silver Theater

 "AFI Silver After Dark" is a series of midnight-style movies.
-The film for September is Foxy Brown (1974) starring Pam Grier.
+The film for November is Audition (1999) from Japan.

 "Anime Expo Cinema Nights" (September 11, 2024-March 16, 2025) presents some of the most influential anime films.
-The series begins with Ninja Scroll (1993), including an 11 minute new recorded interview with director Yoshiaki Kawajiri.
+The series continues in November with Metropolis (2001), shown in both dubbed and subtitled versions.

 Freer Gallery of Art

-On September 11 at 2:00pm is Woman in the Dunes (Hiroshi Teshigahara, 1964) part of the "Japanese Classics" series of films.
+On November 13 at 2:00pm is Samurai Saga (Hiroshi Inagaki, 1959) part of the "Japanese Classics" series of films.
+Shown in 35mm.

 National Gallery of Art